 Bank clerk Hector Poole develops telepathic powers after tossing a coin to a newspaper vendor that miraculously stands on its edge.
 He discovers the positive and negative effects of listening in on other peoples thoughts, plans and fantasies.Written by

-When Bagby emerges from his office to tell Poole about the loan fraud he prevented, you can see he said the account was "Acme" and not "Ajax".
-This was corrected by the actor dubbing in the correct word.
+When Bagby emerges from his office to tell Poole about the Ajax loan fraud he prevented, his mouth says "Acme" and not "Ajax", indicating a post-production redub.
 See more »

 See more »

 1 of 1 people found this review helpful.